 - Antibiotics-to fight the infection only after re perfusion is undertaken.

 - Hyperbaric oxygen therapy– pressurised chamber to increase oxygen to the wound.

 - Maggot therapy– non-surgical way of removing dead tissue.
 They are specifically bread in a sterile laboratory, and will only feed on dead tissue so the healthy tissue will be unaffected.

 - Wound care– dry antimicrobial dressing to minimise infection and wait until the tissue separates and falls off naturally.

-Proactive Podiatry is able to assess blood circulation to the feet and educate you on your risk of vascular complications and what can be done to improve circulation and minimise foot injury, infection and pathology.
+Well Heeled Podiatry is able to assess blood circulation to the feet and educate you on your risk of vascular complications and what can be done to improve circulation and minimise foot injury, infection and pathology.